Skip to main content

 Payment – Terms & Conditions

-These Payment Terms and Conditions (“Payment Terms”) govern the payment obligations for all services provided by Empreus (the “Provider”) to the Client (the “Customer”), including but not limited to:
+These Payment Terms and Conditions (“Payment Terms”) govern the payment obligations for all services provided by Empreus IT Support (the “Provider”) to the Client (the “Customer”) under the Master Services Agreement (EMPREUS-MSA-001) and all associated Service Schedules.

 2.1 Subscription Fees